deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 which typically runs on every [chatmail server](https://delta.chat/chatmail), mirroring the existing e-mail federation.
-If your chat profile is using a classic e-mail server then a global default relay is used, operated from the Iroh team.
+If your chat profile is using a classic e-mail server then a global default relay is used, operated kindly by the Iroh team.

 The Iroh relay server combines both [Stun](https://en.wikipedia.org/wiki/STUN) and [TURN](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT) functionality,